js1710/Sample-scripts/README.md

 This script parses the output of umbrella sampling files in gromacs and runs Weighted Histogram Analysis Method using either the method included within gromacs or the
 Grossfiled implementation (see http://membrane.urmc.rochester.edu/?page_id=126).
 Note that this script is only a python wrapper for both implementions.
 All files concerining this script are in the 'umbrella' folder.
+### Prerequesites
+Requires gromacs versions > 5 and for the grossfiled wham implementation obtained from http://membrane.urmc.rochester.edu/?page_id=126 to be complied as follows
+'''
+cd wham
+make clean
+make
+'''
 ### Examples
 The example script can be run as follows:
 ```